‘Jersey Shore’ Star Ronnie Ortiz-Magro Arrested For Kidnapping, Allegedly Chased Jen Harley Wielding Knife

 Magro posted on his Instagram story a link to TMZ ‘s claims that the couple was back together and happy, hours before the reported incident occurred.

-The Inquisitr previously reported Magro had gone to rehab for a “much needed” stay earlier this year.
+The Inquisitr previously reported that Magro had gone to rehab for a “much needed” stay earlier this year.
 The reality star revealed he stayed at an in-treatment facility for both depression and alcohol abuse.

-“I feel really good,” Ronnie said to his pals DelVecchio and Guadagnino in a prior episode from this season of JSFV.
+“I feel really good,” Magro said to his pals, DelVecchio and Guadagnino, in a prior episode from this season of JSFV.
 “I did 30 days in treatment.
 I needed it, man.
 Too much s**t was going on.”